-Definition of POLYCHAETE
+Definition of polychaete

-Origin of POLYCHAETE
+Origin and Etymology of polychaete

 ultimately from Greek polychaitēs having much hair, from poly- + chaitē long hair